wdawson/okta.github.io/_source/_posts/2018-10-23-build-a-single-page-app-with-go-and-vue.md

 mkdir -p $GOPATH/src/github.com/{YOUR_GITHUB_USERNAME}/kudo-oos
 ```

-To get your SPA off the ground quickly, leverage the scaffolding functionality of [vue-cli](https://cli.vuejs.org/).
+To get your SPA off the ground quickly you can leverage the scaffolding functionality of [vue-cli](https://cli.vuejs.org/).
 The CLI will prompt you with a series of options - pick the technology appropriate for this project: `vue.js`, `vuex`, and, `webpack`.

 Install `vue-cli` by running: